bytedeco/javacv/README.txt

 ==Changes==

+===September 15, 2013 version 0.6===
+ * Upgraded supported FFmpeg API to the 2.0 release branch (with Java interface files now based on code automatically produced by JavaCPP Presets)
  * Fixed `FFmpegFrameGrabber.getFrameNumber()`
  * Upgraded support to OpenCV 2.4.6
  * Fixed callbacks when used with custom class loaders such as with Web containers